 As a child, I rearranged my bedroom on a monthly basis and drew floor plans for my dream bedroom.
 Later on, I not only painted and decorated my bedroom at university, but also wallpapered the kitchen and painted the entire main floor of our student “ghetto” house at Queen’s University.
 Now, I realize how unusual that was, because the walls of our university house remain as I created them many, many years later.

 After an undergraduate degree from Queen’s and a master’s degree in business administration (MBA) from the Rotman School of Management at the U of T, I pursued a career in packaged goods marketing.
 In this role, my favourite responsibilities were design creation in advertising, packaging development and promotions.
 However, it was only after having three children that I really reflected on my work and the future.
 I decided to change direction and follow my enthusiasm for interior design by achieving a Certificate in Interior Decorating from George Brown College and starting my own design business.

 I believe that our physical surroundings influence our state of mind.
 For example, if you are surrounded by disrepair and clutter, it creates an environment of despair.
 I like to work with my clients to create mood.
 Moods are a reflection, in the present, of what we forsee for the future.
 So, the creation of a positive mood helps us move forward: joy, hope, celebration, ambition, reflection or peace, wrapped together with purpose and functionality.

 It is also important to retain the pieces that are important to you and your history, and keeping to a budget is essential.

 Now, I really love what I do.
 Most gratifying is the response from the people who live in the spaces I have created.
 It gives me tremendous joy when I hear: “It’s my favourite room in the house!” or “Whenever I enter my new bathroom I always feel so relaxed.
 I want to stay there all day.”

-It’s very rewarding to touch and influence individuals in such a positive way.
+It’s very rewarding to touch and influence people in such a positive way.